hargunoberoi/neogpt/notes.md

 Focusing on that seems to be more useful at the moment, but for a later time, I need to get a little more comfortable with pytorch.

+[2025-05-29 16:01:52]

+Training works!
+Success.
+Mission KGB is on.

+Next up, I need to figure out how to train with a larger dataset.
+Or should I tackle ddp first?

+[2025-05-29 17:41:29]

+I've decided I'd first do the data training, i.e go to the big dataset and then figure out ddp.

+Reason why I think this is the right approach is that ddp is optional, but figuring out how to work with large datasets is imperative.

+Diving in to figure out how to use huggingface datasets library to make this happen.